 Supplemental Contributions: 1996 legislation provides for a variable amortization aid contribution paid annually on July 15.
 We assumed the annual amortization aid contribution will equal \$838,000, which was the actual contribution for the most recent fiscal year.
 Additionally, annual supplemental contributions equal to \$14,827,000 are scheduled to be paid each October 1.
 The contributions described herein will continue until the plan is 100% funded or until June 30, 2048, whichever occurs earlier.
-Projected Annual Payroll Calculation: The census data as of July 1, 2022 reflects retirements and terminations occurring during the months of May and June; however, it does not necessarily reflect the replacements hired to fill their positions who may have hire dates in August and September.
-We assumed that May and June retirements are replaced by members coming in at the B.A. entry salary level of \$48,216; the Projected Annual Payroll for the fiscal year ending June 30, 2023 includes this replacement salary amount.
-Changes in Actuarial Methods and Assumptions Since the Prior Valuation: The mortality improvement scale was updated from MP-2020 to MP-2021.
+Projected Annual Payroll Calculation: The census data as of July 1, 2023 reflects retirements and terminations occurring during the months of May and June; however, it does not necessarily reflect the replacements hired to fill their positions who may have hire dates in August and September.
+We assumed that May and June retirements are replaced by members coming in at the B.A. entry salary level of \$49,181; the Projected Annual Payroll for the fiscal year ending June 30, 2024 includes this replacement salary amount.
+Changes in Actuarial Methods and Assumptions Since the Prior Valuation: The statutory investment return rate was changed from 7.5% to 7.0%.
+The assumed wage inflation assumption was changed from 3.0% to 2.5%.
+Additional demographic assumption changes, as recommended in the most recent experience study, dated December 8, 2022: The base mortality table was changed from RP-2014 mortality table with adjustments to Pub-2010 for Teachers, with adjustments, and future improvement projected using MP-2021.
+Revised rates of retirement which generally result in more expected normal retirements and fewer early retirements.
+Revised rates of termination are generally lower, especially after the first year of employment for males and females.
+Reduced rates of disability.
+Retirement age assumption for Coordinated deferred members was changed from age 62 to age 63.
+Revised merit and seniority salary increase rates are 19 basis points lower in total.
+When combined with the change in wage inflation, gross salary increase rates are 69 basis points lower in total.
+Members reaching age 62 with 30 years of service prior to age 65 are assumed to retire at the same rate as Rule of 90 retirements.